 This booklet is called a Summary Plan Description (the "SPD") and it is meant to describe highlights of the Plan in understandable language.
 It is not, however, meant to be a complete description of the Plan, nor is it meant to interpret, extend or change the provisions of the Plan in any way.
 If there is a conflict between this SPD and the Plan, the provisions of the Plan control your right to benefits.
-A copy of the Plan and related documents are on file with the Plan Administrator and you can read them at any reasonable time.
+A copy of the Plan and related documents are on file with the Administrator, and you can read them at any reasonable time.
 Also, no provision of the Plan or this SPD is intended to give you the right to continued employment or to prohibit changes in the terms or conditions of your employment.
-If you have any questions that are not addressed in this SPD, you can contact the Plan Administrator (who is described in the next section) during normal business hours.
+If you have any questions that are not addressed in this SPD, you can contact the Administrator (described in the next section) during normal business hours.

-Who to Contact for Account Questions1
+Who to Contact for Account Questions

 Schwab Retirement Plan Services, Inc. is the plan recordkeeper.
-Participant Services Representatives are available at (800) 724-7526 Monday through Friday, 7:00 a.m.- 11:00 p.m.
-ET if you have questions about your account or want to know more about saving.
+Participant Services Representatives are available at 800-724-7526 during prescribed business hours if you have questions about your Account or want to know more about saving.